Spread the love

 Keto Bone Broth Fast

 A Keto Bone Broth Fast is something I considered for a long time before attempting it recently.
 I consider it a “Fat Fasting Strategy.”
 My husband and I are heading to Honolulu, Hawaii for our 4th wedding anniversary.
 Fasting while flying is an effective way to reduce jet lag.
 This works for me.
 I tried this in the 90’s.
-I fasted for the flight from Toronto to Beijing, China.
-I found this remedy to be highly effective for me.
+For the flight from Toronto to Beijing, China, I fasted.
+This remedy proved to be highly effective for me.
 After flying for 24 hours, I got off the plane and made my way to the hotel.
 I put my bags in my room and went straight to the hotel gym.
-I ran 8 miles on the treadmill.
-I was also in my late 30s!
+Eight miles seemed like a breeze.

 A Keto Bone Broth Fast seems more appropriate for me, now at age 61.
 I wanted to try this fast in advance to see if I could sustain a 3 day version for our anniversary vacation.
 The flight to Honolulu with a long layover in Vancouver is about 18 hours.
 I know I need something more substantial this time, other than just water.
 A Keto Bone Broth Fast is ideal.
 For me, the Keto Bone Broth Fast is more appropriate for my age and metabolism than just water or just bone broth.
 There’s a difference.